[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth 12-11-1973 by Ord. No. 73-20. Amendments noted where applicable.]

 The elevation of all ground level windows, doors and openings of buildings on the property.

 The Building Inspector shall promptly refer the application to the Borough Engineer who shall, upon the receipt of same, examine the same and inspect the property.
 If the Municipal Engineer determines that the proposed change in grade does not violate any of the provisions of § 112-2 hereof, he shall so certify in writing to the Building Inspector who shall, upon receiving said certification, issue the permit requested.

 The owner may appeal the denial of the permit to the Planning Board of the Borough of Kenilworth on five days' written notice to the Building Inspector, the Municipal Engineer and all persons owning property within 100 feet from the property proposed to be regraded.
 The Planning Board shall adopt reasonable rules governing its procedure upon such appeal.
 If the Planning Board determines that the proposed change in grade does not violate any of the provisions of § 112-2 hereof, it shall direct the Building Inspector to issue the permit.

 Not less than 30 days after the completion of any change of grade, the owner shall furnish the Building Inspector with the written certification of a licensed engineer or licensed land surveyor that the change of grade has been completed in accordance with the application.
 Failure to furnish such a certification shall be deemed a violation of this chapter.
 In no event shall a certificate of occupancy be issued prior to the furnishing of the certification.

-Any person, firm or corporation violating any of the provisions of this chapter shall be subject to a fine not to exceed $500 or imprisonment not to exceed 90 days, or both.
+Any person, firm or corporation violating any of the provisions of this chapter shall, upon conviction, be subject to the general penalty set forth in Chapter 1, Article I, General Penalty, of the Borough of Kenilworth Code.
 Each day that a violation shall continue shall constitute a separate violation of this chapter.